BogdanovTimm/t1consalting/README.md

 - `Spring Validaton` is used to strict client's Http-Requests
 - **Docker**-image created
 - **Docker**-compose created
+- `dev` and `prod` environments is used to split application version for development and for production
 - `lombock` is used to make code more clear
 - Cool T1 Consalting logo included B-)